jpuopolo67/linuxdoc/README.md

 * sed - powerful stream editor
 * chvt - change virtual terminal
 * who - list of users logged into the system with tty connections
+* w - list of users and what they are doing
 * ssh - login into a remote computer.
 Note ssh -X will enable graphical windows if you have an X Server on your client.
 * ssh-keygen - generates public/private key pair